alebeck/yocto/README.md

 # yocto

-Yocto is a minimal key-value store built for fast and reliable state exchange between applications.
+Yocto is a minimalistic key-value store built for fast and reliable state exchange between applications.
 It's written with an emphasis on reliability, speed and ease-to-use.

 ## Usage